 Once the objection is received, the applicant shall analyze and study the objections carefully to leave no room for ambiguity.

 Once the objection is received, the applicant shall file a counter statement to the objection raised.
-Proper answer with supporting rule and documents shall be drafted such as:
+Proper answer with supporting rules and documents shall be drafted, such as:

-Such draft reply along with supporting documents, shall be filed on Trademark e-filing portal online.
+Such reply along with supporting documents shall be filed on Trademark e-filing portal online.

-Authority when receiving the objection reply, will either approve or rejected as per its discretion.
-In case the authority accepts the reply, it will proceed further for registration and advertising the same in the trademark journal.
+Authority, when receiving the objection reply, will either approve or reject it as per its discretion.
+In case the authority accepts the reply, it will proceed further for registration and advertise the same in the trademark journal.
 However, in case it is not accepted, or authority sought for further clarification, the examiner shall schedule the trademark hearing and the same shall be notified through hearing notice.

 In case after the hearing, a trademark is accepted and granted, the same shall be published in the Trademark Journal.
 However, during the hearing, if the trademark is rejected, the authority shall pass the refusal order stating the reason in brief.